 When they allow too much heat energy to pass through them, you’ll spend the summer hot and bothered.
 When they act as impermeable barriers, they become big helpers.

-Going green: Double glazed windows and your carbon footprint
+Going green: Windows and your carbon footprint

 Increasing your home’s efficiency has positive impacts on your wallet and the planet.
 When your home is well sealed from the elements, your HVAC system is able to keep a steady temperature without working too hard.
 When your heat and AC aren’t running, you aren’t burning through costly fossil fuels.